droveda/spring-udemy-course/new-course/NOTES02.md

 * Factors to consider
   * URI Pollution
-  * Misuse of HTTP Headers
+  * Missuse of HTTP Headers
   * Caching
   * Can we execute the request on the browser?
   * API documentation